AshtreeCC/jaspicar/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
 Before running the tests make sure you are serving the app via `ng serve`.

+## Test on a  virtual live server (Not a part of NG-CLI)

+Run `npm run live` to start a live server on localhost:8000.

 ## Further help